jmoyang/DATA310/Project3.md

 * The model has generated the least amount of error at around 1 or 2 trees.
 I have tried to improve the model by trying to modify the model with different mtry numbers.

-* #### Modified Model (mntry = 4)
+* Modified Model (mntry = 4)

 <img src="Images/rf_mntry4.png" width="450" height="400">

 * As we can see from the output above, the model has improved a little bit compared to the original output. mntry is the number of variables available for splitting at each tree node, which is randomly sampled as candidates at each split.
 This increases strength of each trees, however cannot go above the the number of variables.
 After trial and error, mtry = 4 came out to be the most optimal level.
+However, there was an error at > population_adm3 <- rasterize(alb_adm3, predicted_values_sums, field="pop15") statement.
+Therefore, I will be only presenting the original randomforest model we went over it in class unfortunately from now on.

+* #### Originial Model from now on

 <img src="Images/LR_ouptut.png" width="250" height="70">